-Binghamton University has a variety of adaptive and assistive technology available for use by students with disabilities.
-We’re excited about our current technology and are always researching new innovations.
-Please speak with a staff member in Services for Students with Disabilities (SSD) regarding your individual information access needs and the resources available on campus.
-The following overview provides an introduction to campus adaptive and assistive technologies.
+Binghamton University has a variety of adaptive technology available for use by students with disabilities.
+Students interested in receiving training should contact the Adaptive Technology Specialist.
+The following overview provides an introduction to campus adaptive technologies.

-- This software is available on every Binghamton University computer.
+- This software is free and available on every Binghamton University computer.

 Dragon Naturally Speaking